-CDBG ELIGIBLE AREA investments for 2017 include area benefit street and drainage improvements.
+CDBG ELIGIBLE AREA investments for 2018 include area benefit street and drainage improvements.
 Funds are allocated for one infrastructure project in each of the three City wards with boundaries that include CDBG eligible areas.
 The beneficiaries of housing development activities of the CHDO are the qualifying low income homebuyers.
 Activities of the City's CHDO, Pulaski County Neighborhood Alliance for Habitat, may occur citywide but will focus on the neighborhood location preferences of their qualifying low income homebuyers.
 Low income persons citywide will have access to the CDBG public service activities.
-The Boys and Girls clubs serve low income youth citywide, CareLink provides meals to low income senior citizens citywide, and Recovery Center provides substance abuse treatment to any citizens citywide who are in need of such services.
+The Boys and Girls clubs serve low income youth citywide, CareLink provides meals to low income senior citizens citywide, River City Ministry provides prescription and OTC drug assistance and medical testing to any clients citywide who seek medical treatment at their clinics, and the Homeless Point in Time Count will provide assistance bags to homeless persons citywide.

-The geographic areas where assistance will be directed for FY2017 are CDBG ELIGIBLE AREA and CITYWIDE.
+The geographic areas where FY2018 assistance will be directed are CDBG ELIGIBLE AREA and CITYWIDE.